chrislzm/RestApiBenchmark/README.md

 5. On the **Import Gradle Project** click **Browse** and open the root directory of the project
 6. Click **Finish**

+### Notification Object

+This application is currently configured to test the [Back in Stock Database REST API](https://github.com/chrislzm/BackInStock/tree/master/RestApi).
+The Notification object used in each request is located in the [Objects](https://github.com/chrislzm/BackInStock/tree/master/RestApi/Objects) directory of the REST API project.

 ### To Do
 * Add/Update code documentation
 * Refactor (e.g. create interfaces/abstract classes) so that it's easier to add and test other REST APIs